leafarz/create-sdl-app/README.md

 # create-sdl-app
-Simple tool to generate a C++ SDL project.
+- Simple tool to generate a C++ SDL project.
+- Has only point, line and rectangle draws.

 ## Info
 - SDL version: SDL2-2.0.10